maainul/python3_object_oriented_programming/README.md

 1.every class we create uses inheritance.
 2.All Python classes are subclasses of the special class named object .
 3.This class provides very little in terms of data and behaviors (those behaviors it does provide are all double-underscore methods intended for internal use only) 4.A superclass, or parent class, is a class that is being inherited from.
-A subclass is a class that is inheriting from a superclass.
+5.A subclass is a class that is inheriting from a superclass.
 ```
 ```
     class Contact: